sherryrich/core-yoga/README.md

 ### Classes Page
 * Classes: This page displays a class timetable with the Day, Time, Class, Location, Level and Duration of each class.
-* Alternating colors were used to allow the user visually separate the days.
+* Alternating colors were used to help the user to separate the days visually.
 * The information displayed for Sunday is spread across the entire table width.

 ![Preview](https://github.com/sherryrich/core-yoga/blob/main/docs/core_yoga_class_timetable.PNG)